Research and Publications

 An educational article that introduces readers to motivational theories of religious belief (i.e., that negative emotional states motivate people to seek comfort in gods and afterlives) and the experimental and correlational studies that support them.

-This research was undertaken at the Australian National University (ANU) and reports on my discovery of four nuclear isomers.
-Isomers are nuclei in which some number of protons or neutrons have absorbed energy and moved into higher "excited" orbitals, with the unique feature that they are "stuck" there, due to physical laws, for much longer than is typical (i.e., a half-life longer than a nanosecond, with some that last thousands of years).
+This research was undertaken at the Australian National University (ANU) and reports on the discovery of four nuclear isomers.
+Isomers are atomic nuclei in which some number of protons or neutrons have absorbed energy and moved into higher "excited" orbitals, with the unique feature that they are "stuck" there, due to physical laws, for much longer than is typical (i.e., a half-life longer than a nanosecond, with some that last thousands of years).

 Our team's discovery of a postulated four quasiparticle isomer (i.e., two protons and two neutrons in "excited" states within an Erbium nucleus) at ANU and the measurement of its half life and structure.